It’s Not Your Fault if He’s Abusive

 This one is subtle, so I ask you to pay attention as the potential for abuse always leaves signs.
 Signs you can miss if not paying attention.

 Women are notorious for excusing bad behavior.
-These are the exact signs that you want to pay attention to.
+These are the clear signs that you want to pay attention to.

 You’re dating and like him.
-You seem to have good things in common, and all seems to go well.
+You have good things in common, and all seems to go well.

 However, occasionally things happen that leave a little hurt or what I call a pinch.
 Something didn’t exactly feel good.